 - CABMoney is a free facility from Citizens Advice that lets you run your own debt management plan, calculating the pro rata offers and generating letters to creditors.
 It also has letters to creditors for use when you are switching from a different DMP provider such as Debt Clever.

 Is a cleverlaw email address worth paying anything for?
-Perhaps people are suppose to think it looks professional so creditors will accept an offer coming from such an email.
+Perhaps people are supposed to think it looks professional so creditors will accept an offer coming from such an email.
 But creditors should treat offers from an individual in the same way as an offer from a debt management firm.
 No, this isn’t worth paying for.

 The two questions that the FCA may like to consider are: